 METHOD OF PAYMENT

-For your convenience we accept all major credit/debit cards (Visa, MasterCard, American Express, and Discover), cash (in US dollars), and checks (personal or cashier’s).
+For your convenience we accept all major credit/debit cards (Visa, MasterCard, American Express, and Discover), cash (in US dollars), and checks (cashier’s or money order).
 At this time, Andrews Institute Ambulatory Surgery Center does not currently participate in CareCredit or any other outsourced financing or financial assistance programs.

 At any time, for payment or any other related concerns, it is at the discretion of the Andrews Institute Ambulatory Surgery Center Administrator, Surgeon, and/or Leadership to cancel or postpone your scheduled surgery.
 Please contact our staff if you have any questions.